Donald Trump has undermined our shared representative democracy in fundamental ways and appears to be actively pursuing an autocracy.

 [Trump’s “Stand back, and stand by” is classic example of race baiting.

-In the presidential debate, he is asked by the moderator if he would condemn white supremists and ask them to “stand down” during protests about police targeting minorities.
+In the presidential debate, the moderator asked Trump if he would condemn white supremists and ask them to “stand down” during protests about police targeting minorities.

 Trump replies: “Sure, I’m willing to… but I would say almost everything I see is from the left wing, not from the right wing,”